vumic/parTV/README.md

 ### Homepage
 - Each movie has an overlay that will show information about movie.
 - Clicking on movie will send you to the movie page.
-- Shows trending/nowplaying/toprated movies
+- Shows trending/now-playing/top-rated movies.
-- Example of trending movies:
+- **Example:** Trending Movies:
 <img src="./src/assets/screenshots/trending_example.png" >

 ### Movie Page
-- Each movie will show movie information, and cast list.
+- Each movie will show movie information and cast list.
 - If logged in, you are able to ADD or DELETE from watchlist.
 - Clicking on movie poster will send you to [IMDB](https://www.imdb.com/) page.
-- Example of Movie: Little Women (Currently Logged in & Movie in Watchlist)
+- **Example:** Movie: Little Women (Logged in & Movie in Watchlist)
 <img src="./src/assets/screenshots/movie_example.png" >

 ### Randomize Movie